Rotterdam: Composition

-Ethnic makeup
+Origin background makeup

-In the Netherlands, Rotterdam has the highest percentage of foreigners from non-industrialised nations.
+In the Netherlands, Rotterdam has the highest percentage of residents with a recent migration background from non-industrialised nations.
 They form a large part of Rotterdam's multi-ethnic and multicultural diversity.
-52.9% of the population are of non-Dutch origins or have at least one parent born outside the country.
-There are 80,000 Muslims, constituting 13% of the population.
-The mayor of Rotterdam, Ahmed Aboutaleb, is of Moroccan descent and is a practicing Muslim (mayors are not elected in the Netherlands).
-The city is home to the largest Dutch Antillean community.
+52.9% of the population have at least one parent born outside the country.
+There are 80,000 Muslims, constituting 13% of the population in 2010.
+The former mayor of Rotterdam, Ahmed Aboutaleb (2009-2024), is of Moroccan descent and is a practicing Muslim.
+The city is home to the largest Dutch Antillean community in the Netherlands.
 The city also has its own China Town at the West-Kruiskade, close to Rotterdam Centraal.

 Religion

 Christianity is the largest religion in Rotterdam, with 36.3% of the population identifying.
 The second and third largest religions are Islam (13.1%) and Hinduism (3.3%), while about half of the population has no religious affiliation.